 Join Le Répertoire de Gaspard Yoga Sessions

-Once a week, Le Répertoire de Gaspard holds a Yoga session via Zoom with our resident yoga teacher Vera.
+Once a week, Le Répertoire de Gaspard holds a Yoga session via Zoom with our resident yoga teacher Daniela.
 All you need is a yoga mat or a towel.
 This is a great way to practice your yoga skills as well as interact with others.
-The classes run each Tuesday at 17h and are open to all our employees, simply follow this zoom link to take part!
+The classes run each Thursday at 7:45 am and are open to all our employees, simply follow the link we send you on “What’s on this week?” to take part!

 It’s free until May 1st!